-Near the back of my shed, looms a gigantic box that is larger than a refrigerator and has more drawers than our kitchen and bedroom combined.
+Looming in the back of my shed is a large metal box that is bigger than a refrigerator and contains more drawers than our kitchen and bedroom combined.

-It is my tool chest and I have been told it is a miracle of organization – yet whenever I go to it, I can rarely find what it is I am looking for.
+It is my tool chest, a miracle of organization, yet whenever I go there, I can never find what I am looking for.

 Like this morning…

-The job requires a socket wrench and a ½” socket.
-I had dutifully returned the wrench to its assigned drawer last evening but when I reached for the socket, I was greeted by an empty slot.
+The job requires a socket wrench and a ½” socket and I had dutifully returned the wrench to its assigned drawer last evening – but when I reached for the socket this morning, I was greeted by an empty slot.

-This did not surprise me because losing things is what we do around our house.
+This did not surprise me because losing things is what we do around here.

 So I checked on top of the tool chest.
-This is a place that I reserve for the same purpose as the kitchen junk drawer.
+This is a place that serves the same purpose as the kitchen junk drawer.
 It is where I put things to lose them.

-It pleased me to find things I was not looking for – because that is the only joy I get when searching for the things I am looking for.
+It pleased me to find things I was not looking for – because that is the only joy I get from searching for the things I am looking for.

 I have been told that you don’t lose things when you are organized – but I don’t believe that for a minute.
 I know it may sound odd, but tool organization only works for the things you never use and never for the things you always use.